curbengh/curbengh.github.io/source/_posts/spellcheck-language-ghostwriter.md

 tags:
 - Markdown
 ---

+It supports Hunspell dictionaries for spellcheck of other languages.

+<!-- more -->

 Ghostwriter is a Markdown editor with html preview.
 Previously I used [StackEdit](https://stackedit.io/app), but it's web-based.

-Ghostwriter has built-in US English spellcheck.
+It has built-in US English spellcheck.
 It supports [Hunspell](https://hunspell.github.io/) dictionaries for other languages.

-<!-- more -->

 To install other languages is easy, for Danish: